Counting rankings of tree-child networks: Counting the rankings of (separated) tree-child networks

 Given a rooted tree $T=(V,A)$, a standard result in enumerative combinatorics (e.g. \cite{knu97}) is the following: where $\lambda(v)=\vert\{u\in V: v \preceq u\} \vert$ and $\preceq$ is the partial order defined at the start of Section~\ref{defsec}.

-Here we note that counting rankings of $T$ is equivalent to counting topological orderings of the tree $T'=(V',A')$ obtained from $T$ by deleting leaves and their incident arcs.
+Here we note that the number of events (as defined in Section 1.2) of $T$ is just the number of internal vertices of $T$, and counting rankings of $T$ is equivalent to counting topological orderings of the tree $T'=(V',A')$ obtained from $T$ by deleting leaves and their incident arcs.
 Therefore, However, for networks with reticulate vertices, the two concepts are different, and counting topological orderings is known to be \#P hard for general networks \cite{bri91}.